seleniumbase/SeleniumBase/help_docs/recorder_mode.md

         import ipdb; ipdb.set_trace()
 ```

-The above file gives you a basic SeleniumBase file with a breakpoint in it so that you can immediately start recording after you've opened a new web page in the browser.
+<p>The above file gives you a basic SeleniumBase file with a breakpoint in it so that you can immediately start recording after you've opened a new web page in the browser.</p>

-Recorder Mode works by saving your recorded actions into the browser's ``sessionStorage``.
-SeleniumBase then reads from the browser's ``sessionStorage`` to take the raw data and generate a full test from it.
-Keep in mind that ``sessionStorage`` is only present for a website while the browser tab remains on a web page of the same domain/origin.
-If you leave that domain/origin, the ``sessionStorage`` of that tab will no longer have the raw data that SeleniumBase needs to create a full recording.
+<p>Recorder Mode works by saving your recorded actions into the browser's <code>sessionStorage</code>.
+SeleniumBase then reads from the browser's <code>sessionStorage</code> to take the raw data and generate a full test from it.
+Keep in mind that <code>sessionStorage</code> is only present for a website while the browser tab remains on a web page of the same domain/origin.
+If you leave that domain/origin, the <code>sessionStorage</code> of that tab will no longer have the raw data that SeleniumBase needs to create a full recording.
 To compensate for this, all links to web pages of a different domain/origin will automatically open a new tab for you while in Recorder Mode.
-Additionally, the SeleniumBase ``self.open(URL)`` method will also open a new tab for you in Recorder Mode if the domain/origin is different from the current URL.
-When the recorded test completes, SeleniumBase will scan the ``sessionStorage`` of all open browser tabs for the data it needs to generate the complete SeleniumBase automation script.
+Additionally, the SeleniumBase <code>self.open(URL)</code> method will also open a new tab for you in Recorder Mode if the domain/origin is different from the current URL.
+When the recorded test completes, SeleniumBase will scan the <code>sessionStorage</code> of all open browser tabs for the data it needs to generate the complete SeleniumBase automation script.</p>

-If you just want to record actions on a single URL of a multi-URL test, you can call ``self.activate_recorder()`` from the test instead of using ``pytest --recorder`` from the command-line.
-When doing so, make sure that the browser tab is still on the same domain/origin at the end of the test, or else SeleniumBase will not have access to the ``sessionStorage`` data that it needs for generating a complete test.
+<p>If you just want to record actions on a single URL of a multi-URL test, you can call <code>self.activate_recorder()</code> from the test instead of using <code>pytest --recorder</code> from the command-line.
+When doing so, make sure that the browser tab is still on the same domain/origin at the end of the test, or else SeleniumBase will not have access to the <code>sessionStorage</code> data that it needs for generating a complete test.</p>

-(Note that **same domain/origin** is not the same as **same URL**.
-Example: ``https://xkcd.com/353/`` and ``https://xkcd.com/1537/`` are two different URLs with the **same domain/origin**.
-That means that both URLs will share the same ``sessionStorage`` data, and that any changes to ``sessionStorage`` from one URL will carry on to the ``sessionStorage`` of a different URL when the domain/origin is the same.
-If you want to find out a website's origin during a test, just call: ``self.get_origin()``, which returns the value of ``window.location.origin`` from the browser's console.)
+<p>(Note that <b>same domain/origin</b> is not the same as <b>same URL</b>.
+Example: <code>https://xkcd.com/353/</code> and <code>https://xkcd.com/1537/</code> are two different URLs with the <b>same domain/origin</b>.
+That means that both URLs will share the same <code>sessionStorage</code> data, and that any changes to <code>sessionStorage</code> from one URL will carry on to the <code>sessionStorage</code> of a different URL when the domain/origin is the same.
+If you want to find out a website's origin during a test, just call: <code>self.get_origin()</code>, which returns the value of <code>window.location.origin</code> from the browser's console.)</p>

-The launch of Recorder Mode has brought a new SeleniumBase method along with it: ``self.open_if_not_url(URL)``.
+<p>The launch of Recorder Mode has brought a new SeleniumBase method along with it: <code>self.open_if_not_url(URL)</code>.
 This method will open the URL given if the browser is not currently on that page.
 This is used as a method in recorded scripts when SeleniumBase detects that a click action has already brought the test to the given page.
-This method not only prevents an extra page load if not needed, but it also lets people know the current page of the browser at that point in the test.
+This method not only prevents an extra page load if not needed, but it also lets people know the current page of the browser at that point in the test.</p>

 --------